sharkfin777/hash_table/README.md

 # hash_table
-This is a simple implementation of a hash_table
+This is a simple implementation of a hash_table (in python)